-Phillips.

 1 will be the truth, the whole truth and nothing but the 2 truth?

 3 MS. CATHERINE MILLS: Yes, I do affirm.

 4 MR. BRYAN ZANDBERG: Okay, thank you.

-5 MS. WENDY VAN TONGEREN: So, Catherine, 6 begin whenever you're ready.
-7 MS. CATHERINE MILLS: I actually had to 8 write down, number one, say my name.
-So, again, my name is 9 Catherine Joan Mills.
-My background is that of First 10 Nation and Irish English.
-My father was an Oblate 11 originally.
-And, he was from St. John's, Newfoundland, and 12 he travelled across Canada where he was working in the 13 residential schools, and he eventually met my mother.
-14 And, for work, I work for the Ministry of 15 the Attorney General.
-I am a court clerk and a Justice of 16 the Peace.
-And, in the course of duties as a Justice of 17 the Peace, I am able to travel to communities of Bella 18 Bella, Klemtu and Bella Coola, and which I view it as a 19 great honour that I am accepted in these communities to 20 work there and be with the people there and be accepted.
-21 So, with me today is my brother, Vince 22 Mills; his two sons, my wonderful nephews, Connor, Kye; my 23 uncle, Ron Mills, which is my father's brother; my aunt, 24 Joan Brown, my mother's sister; and my cousin, Isidore
+5 MS. WENDY VAN TONGEREN: So, Catherine,

+6 begin whenever you're ready.

+MS. CATHERINE MILLS: I actually had to write down, number one, say my name.
+So, again, my name is Catherine Joan Mills.
+My background is that of First Nation and Irish English.
+My father was an Oblate originally.
+And, he was from St. John's, Newfoundland, and he travelled across Canada where he was working in the residential schools, and he eventually met my mother.

+And, for work, I work for the Ministry of the Attorney General.
+I am a court clerk and a Justice of the Peace.
+And, in the course of duties as a Justice of the Peace, I am able to travel to communities of Bella Bella, Klemtu and Bella Coola, and which I view it as a great honour that I am accepted in these communities to work there and be with the people there and be accepted.

+21 So, with me today is my brother, Vince 22 Mills; his two sons, my wonderful nephews, Connor, Kye; my 23 uncle, Ron Mills, which is my father's brother; my aunt, 24 Joan Brown, my mother's sister; and my cousin, Isidore 25 Phillips.

-1 And, it is a blessing to me today that they 2 are here with me and that they are supporting this.
-3 Because when I started this journey, it was originally to 4 correct the records of my mother as her death, I felt, was 5 listed incorrectly.
-6 And, I was doing this for myself, and I was
+And, it is a blessing to me today that they 1 2 are here with me and that they are supporting this.
+Because when I started this journey, it was originally to 3 correct the records of my mother as her death, I felt, was 4 listed incorrectly.
+5 And, I was doing this for myself, and I was 6 7 doing it for the generations that are coming up behind us.
+Because I thought what if one day they're doing a family 8

-And, I was doing this for myself, and I was doing it for the generations that are coming up behind us.
-Because I thought what if one day they're doing a family search and they come across our mother's records as listed as an alcohol overdose when that wasn't what it was, and they wouldn't know the history, that that's all they would have to go by are incorrect records.
+9 search and they come across our mother's records as listed 10 as an alcohol overdose when that wasn't what it was, and 11 they wouldn't know the history, that that's all they would 12 have to go by are incorrect records.

-So, that was the purpose of me starting this, was I wanted it for them and for their children and their children, and so on, so that they would know the truth and the reality for when my brother and for when the rest of us were gone.
-So, that will be written down for them and that people would know my mother as well through that.
+13 So, that was the purpose of me starting 14 this, was I wanted it for them and for their children and 15 their children, and so on, so that they would know the 16 truth and the reality for when my brother and for when the 17 rest of us were gone.
+So, that will be written down for 18 them and that people would know my mother as well through 19 that.